 Large tertiary hospitals typically have consultation liaison psychiatry services available internally.
 Ensure that all members of the workforce are aware of how to contact the service when they recognise deterioration in a patient's mental state.
 Many consultation liaison services provide templates for referral that support effective communication and enable reviews to be prioritised across the hospital.
-Support consultation liaison processes with education for the workforce.
-Consultations can provide opportunities for further education and upskilling of the workforce.
+Support consultation liaison processes health service, a general practitioner or on-call psychiatrists.